madcitymultimedia/wpseo-woocommerce/README.md

 * Sets the WordPress tested up to version to 5.7 and minimum supported WordPress version to 5.6.
 * Sets the minimum supported Yoast SEO version to 16.3.

+### Earlier versions
+For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/woo-seo-changelog).